lxgr-linux/pokete/HowToPlay.md

 ## Plot
-The plot of the game is that you, a ten years old boy/girl/what ever, are running around in the world and does what ten years olds do: Catching little creatures (Poketes) and letting them fight against other little creatures.
+The plot of the game is that you, a ten years old boy/girl/whatever, are running around in the world and does what ten years olds do: Catching little creatures (Poketes) and letting them fight against other little creatures.

 You are on a journey to explore the world and catch all Poketes.
 On this way you will meet many different NPCs that may or may not be nice to you.